What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

 The best CMS platforms are highly customizable.
-That means they enable us to add almost any feature we want, which in turn enables us to create more advanced websites.
+That means they enable you to add almost any feature you want, which in turn enables you to create more advanced websites.

 Does the CMS provide Page Editing Functionality?

-We will need to create various types of pages for our website.
-Our CMS should provide us with the tools we will need to get the job done.
+You will need to create various types of pages for your website.
+Your CMS should provide you with the tools you will need to get the job done.

 Does the CMS provide Content Taxonomy options?

 The more content the website has, the more important it is to keep everything organized.
-That’s why a CMS should enable us to create categories, assign tags to our articles, and so on.
+That’s why a CMS should enable you to create categories, assign tags to your articles, and so on.

 Does the CMS support Omnichannel?

-Even if our business is currently only leveraging desktop or mobile sites, it’s important to consider other properties that we haven’t, yet, looked into, but could benefit from in the future.
+Even if your business is currently only leveraging desktop or mobile sites, it’s important to consider other properties that you haven’t, yet, looked into, but could benefit from in the future.
 Currently, content exists in the form of AR/VR, mobile, kiosks, digital assistants, jumbotrons, and so on, and there is no sign of this slowing down in the future.